Coral-Protocol/Coral-Interface-Agent/README.md

 ### 1. Executable Mode

 Update the file: "coral-server/src/main/resources/application.yaml" with below details.
+You do not need to setup the .env in project directory for running in this mode, it will be captured thorugh variables below.

 <details>